tailhook/ciruela/doc/protocols/websocket.rst

     }
     append-dir-response = {
-        accepted: bool,             ; whether directory accepted or not }
+        accepted: bool,             ; whether directory accepted or not ? hosts: {* bytes => text}, ; hosts that will probably accept the ; directory
+    }

 Note: *accepted* response here doesn't mean that this is new directory (i.e. same directory might already be in place or might still be downloaded).
 Also it doesn't mean that download is already complete.
 Most probably it isn't, and you should wait for a completion notification.

+The ``hosts`` field may or may be not sent both in case of ``accepted`` is true or not.
+In the latter case, it might be useful to reconnect to one of these hosts.
+In the former case, we can track ``ReceiveImage`` messages from all these hosts.
+Note: we transmit machine ids (key in mapping) and host names.
+Client should track notifications by machine_id, but may use name for human-readable output.
+Note2: while in most cases ``hosts`` will be exhaustive list for all clusters it may be not so, if not is just restarted and has not picked up all the data in gossip subsystem.

 ReplaceDir